Skip to main content

 • You may want to work with a grief counselor if you’re feeling isolated and struggling with depression or anxiety.

 Over the holidays, feelings related to grief, like sadness and anger, can intensify.
-Here, we’ll look at ways to manage those intense emotions, along with signs you may want to see a counselor.
+Here, we’ll look at 12 ways to cope with grief during the holidays, along with signs you may want to see a counselor.

 1. Set boundaries